ossgang/ossgang-commons/README.md

 A ``Dispatcher<T>`` is an ``ObservableValue<T>`` which can be used to dispatch arbitrary values of ``T`` or ``Throwables`` downstream.
 This feature is particularly useful in the case of event dispatchers, services dispatching updates and in general any kind of 'source' of data.

+The `Observables` class contains many useful methods to interact, combine and transform `ObservableValue<T>`

 ### Awaitables
 Two sister utilty classes, ``Await`` and ``Retry<T>`` to facilitate wait-polling, with fluent API to configure polling intervals, limit polling iterations, or set timeouts.